-This article is part of our onboarding program, and is aimed towards Guests working in a Process Street organization.
-If you’re an administrator adding new guests, please forward this to them to help them get started, or this one for new Members.
+This article is part of our onboarding program and is aimed at guests working in a Process Street organization.
+If you’re an administrator inviting new guests, please forward this article to them to help them get started, or this one for new full members.

 If you’ve been invited to work in a Process Street organization as a guest, there are a few questions you might have about what you need to do, and how to get started.

 In this article we’re going to look at:

 A guest is a free user in Process Street who has limited access to an organization.
 Guests are likely to be less frequent participants of a team or business, with an email address outside the company’s domain, but could equally be someone who needs to complete lots of workflow runs or tasks on a regular basis.

 Ad-hoc guest users